ensigma96/rime-nihongo-hybrid/README.md

 ### 2\.
 Deploy

 Deployment also varies across input methods.
 Usually, you can also find information in the same place(s) above.

-### Note

-If your input method is using an ancient version of librime, hence an ancient version (<1.0) of opencc, then the json config may not be supported.
-This will at least make the `simplifier`'s `jp_variants` option ineffectual.

 ## License